 HydroLearn CIROH Virtual Summer Hackathon & Workshop

 Participants will use the HydroLearn online platform (www.hydrolearn.org) to collaboratively develop and share new course material in hydrology and water resources engineering targeting key topics relevant to CIROH’s priorities and themes, identified in conjunction with the USGS, NOAA and CIROH.
 Following a “hackathon” approach, the workshop will start with training on the development of content for HydroLearn and research-based pedagogical approaches, followed by collaborative work in small groups (2 to 3) on module development with the goal to complete the development of modules that each fellow could use in their own teaching at their home institution.
 The workshop will also include daily check-in sessions with the HydroLearn team, with the significant time allotted for fellows to co-develop modules and obtain feedback from the HydroLearn team, as well as staff from USGS and NOAA.
-Fellows will present their finished modules in October.

 The ultimate objective of this call is to support one of the main goals of CIROH: “co-produce research outputs, education, workforce development, outreach, and engagement with operational practitioners”, as well as one of its primary mission components: “Promote inclusive education and outreach related to NOAA-related research and operational applications of hydrologic prediction leading to the sustained development of a diverse workforce in NOAA and the broad water sector”.